EthanTreg/PyTorch-Network-Loader/README.md

   - `layer`: integer, layer index to get the output from
   - `checkpoint`: boolean = False, if `layer` should be relative to checkpoints or network layers, if `checkpoints` in `net` is True, `layer` will always be relative to checkpoints
+- `Unpack`: Enables a list of Tensors as input into the network, then selects which Tensor in the list to output
+  - `index`: integer, index of input Tensor list

 **Composite layers**
 Custom blocks can be made from the layers above and inserted into the network.